Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial1.md

 description: TBD
 ---

+# Tutorial 1: Using Your Matrix Server Account

-# USING YOUR MATRIX SERVER ACCOUNT
+## USING YOUR MATRIX SERVER ACCOUNT

-## Main Objectives of this Practice Tutorial
+### Main Objectives of this Practice Tutorial

 * Learn how to access your **Matrix** server account (from home and/or from Seneca computer lab).